mpv-player/mpv/DOCS/man/options.rst

     See ``--interpolation-threshold`` for how this option affects interpolation.

-    This is mostly for testing, and the option may be randomly changed in the future without notice.

 ``--video-sync-max-video-change=<value>``
     Maximum speed difference in percent that is applied to video with ``--video-sync=display-...`` (default: 1).
 Display sync mode will be